Bryan Craig Tweets About Feeling Beat Up After ‘Grand Hotel’ Axed, ‘General Hospital’ Fans Rally For Return

 As The Inquisitr detailed earlier this month, Grand Hotel was canceled by the network.
 The cancellation did not necessarily come as a surprise, but fans and those on the cast had been hoping they would be given a second season to build up their following.

 A lot of Bryan’s fans tune in to whatever projects he is doing due to his history with General Hospital.
-As Craig’s IMDb details, the actor played Morgan Corinthos from 2013 through 2016.
+As Craig’s IMDb details, the actor played Morgan Corinthos on the soap from 2013 through 2016.

-Bryan decided that it was time to move on, and the General Hospital writers wrote out the character by having him supposedly die in a car bombing.
-His body was never found, though, so fans have always felt that it would be easy for the character to return.
+Bryan decided that it was time to move on, and the General Hospital writers wrote out his character by having him supposedly die in a car bombing.
+His body was never found, though, so fans have always felt that it would be easy for him to return.

 Craig did return for one episode of General Hospital last year.
 He reprised his role of Morgan during the episode titled “All About Ava,” when he visited her in a ghostly vision.